nearit/Android-SDK/README.md

     </intent-filter>
 </receiver>
 ```
+Any content will be delivered through a intent that will call your launcher app and carry some extras.
 You can set your own icon for the notifications with the method *setNotificationImage(int imgRes)* of *NearItManager*

 Recipes tracks themselves as notified, but you need to track the tap event, by calling